RoBorregos/home-hri/nlp/Embeddings analysis/README.md

 First step is to open the **nlp docker** following the instruction on [this file](../README.md)

 ## Requirements
-Once in the docker terminal, it is necessary to install **Pandas**.
+Once in the docker terminal, it is necessary to install **Pandas** if it is not installes.
 Pandas is a Python library specialized in data manipulation and analysis.
 ```bash
 pip install pandas
 ```